Lipe-Silva/simple_keylogger/README.md

 Here's python code for a simple keylogger

 # DISCLAIMER:
 this is only for learning purposes!
+Our Lord and Saviour said it best:

 "Dont be bad"
-    - Jesus of Nazareth
+    -Jesus Christ